Foreign Trade Zone

 - Arlington Prairie Industrial Park, containing 213 acres in Columbia County.

-- Six parcels in the Center for Industry and Commerce, in an area east of Hwy.
-51 and west of I-39, north of Hanson Road and south of Hoepker Road, near the airport, marketed by T. Wall Properties, with a total of 139 acres
+- Center for Industry and Commerce, totaling 90 acres, owned and marketed by the City of Madison, in an area east of Hwy 51 and west of I-39, north of Hanson Road and south of Hoepker Road, near the airport.

 - Two parcels, totaling 126 acres, owned by MadCap1 and CapWin19 in the Village of DeForest.